MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/work-with-data.md

 ## Use web services to work with data

 Dataverse provides two web services that you can use to interact with data: Web API, and Organization service, and one that you can use to search for data in Dataverse.
 Choose the one that best matches the requirement and your skills.
-[Search for Dataverse records](search/overview.md)

 ![Flow diagram to choose web service.](media/whentousewebapi.png)